Tonoychan/Student-Sim/README.md

 ## 🎓 About The Game

-**Indian Student Sim** is a Unity-based term simulator that puts you in the shoes of an Indian student navigating exams, subjects, stamina, and academic goals across a full school term.
+**Student Sim** is a simulation that puts you in the shoes of a student, where your choices of action affect subject score, stamina, and exams.

-Each day you pick subjects, manage limited interactions and stamina, sit scheduled exams, complete quests, and build scores across six core subjects.
-Finish the term to see your final grade — boosted by exam performance.

 > *Study hard.
 Manage your energy.
-Score high.
-Make the family proud.*
+Score high.*

+---

+## 🕹️ How to Play

+- Each day your stamina refreshes and you get **12 interactions** to spend.
+- Use your interactions wisely — choosing subjects increases your score, but every action costs stamina.
+- Keep an eye on stamina: the day ends as soon as **either stamina or interactions hit 0**.
+- On exam days, answer the questions correctly — your final score is based on your subject score and your number of correct answers.

 ---